Progressive Democratic Party (Tunisia): History and profile

-The Progressive Democratic Party was founded under the name of Progressive Socialist Rally in 1983, gained legal recognition on 12 September 1988 and was renamed Progressive Democratic Party in 2001.
-Under the rule of Ben Ali it was a legal opposition party, but subjected to political repression.
+The Progressive Democratic Party was founded under the name of Progressive Socialist Rally in 1983.
+It gained legal recognition on 12 September 1988 and was renamed Progressive Democratic Party in 2001.
+Under the rule of Ben Ali it was a legal opposition party, but it was subjected to political repression.
 After the Tunisian revolution it was one of the major left-leaning secular political forces.
 It was led by Ahmed Najib Chebbi and Maya Jribi.
 On 9 April 2012, it merged into the Republican Party.

 The Progressive Democratic Party had a newspaper, Al-Mawqif.

 Under the Ben Ali rule

 In its beginnings, the Progressive Socialist Rally (now PDP) gathered a broad range of currents from Marxists and pro-democracy activists to progressive Muslims.
 During the Ben Ali rule, Najib Chebbi and the PDP were harassed by the police for years, and verbally attacked by state-run media.
 After unsuccessfully participating in elections from 1989 to 1999, the party decided to boycott the elections of 2004 and 2009.
 Therefore, it was unrepresented in the Tunisian parliament.
-After the Ben Ali administration announced to force the party to move their headquarters from Tunis, its leaders Najib Chebbi and Maya Jribi engaged in a 20-days hunger strike, which earned the party attention and prompted the administration to revoke their decision.
+After the Ben Ali administration announced to force the party to move their headquarters from Tunis, its leaders Najib Chebbi and Maya Jribi engaged in a 20-day hunger strike, which earned the party attention and prompted the administration to revoke their decision.